-Conditional language used herein, such as, among others, "can," "could," "might," "may," "e.g.," and the like, unless specifically stated otherwise, or otherwise understood within the context as used, is generally intended to convey that certain embodiments include, while other embodiments do 40 not include, certain features, elements and/or states.
-Thus, such conditional language is not generally intended to imply that features, elements and/or states are in any way required for one or more embodiments or that one or more embodiments necessarily include logic for deciding, with or without 45 author input or prompting, whether these features, elements and/or states are included or are to be performed in any particular embodiment.
+Conditional language used herein, such as, among others, "can," "could," "might," "may," "e.g.," and the like, unless specifically stated otherwise, or otherwise understood within the context as used, is generally intended to convey that 35 certain embodiments include, while other embodiments do not include, certain features, elements and/or states.
+Thus, such conditional language is not generally intended to imply that features, elements and/or states are in any way required for one or more embodiments or that one or more embodi- 40 ments necessarily include logic for deciding, with or without author input or prompting, whether these features, elements and/or states are included or are to be performed in any particular embodiment.

-Depending on the embodiment, certain acts, events, or functions of any of the methods described herein can be 50 the claims are to be embraced within their scope. performed in a different sequence, can be added, merged, or left out altogether (e.g., not all described acts or events are necessary for the practice of the method).
-Moreover, in certain embodiments, acts or events can be performed concurrently, e.g., through multi-threaded processing, interrupt pro- 55 cessing, or multiple processors or processor cores, rather than
+Depending on the embodiment, certain acts, events, or 45 functions of any of the methods described herein can be performed in a different sequence, can be added, merged, or left out altogether (e.g., not all described acts or events are necessary for the practice of the method).
+Moreover, in certain embodiments, acts or events can be performed con- 50 with a vehicle, the step assist system comprising: currently, e.g., through multi-threaded processing, interrupt processing, or multiple processors or processor cores, rather than sequentially.

-The various illustrative logical blocks, modules, circuits, and algorithm steps described in connection with the embodiments disclosed herein can be implemented as electronic 60 hardware, computer software, or combinations of both.
-To clearly illustrate this interchangeability of hardware and software, various illustrative components, blocks, modules, circuits, and steps have been described above generally in terms of their functionality.
+The various illustrative logical blocks, modules, circuits, and algorithm steps described in connection with the 55 embodiments disclosed herein can be implemented as electronic hardware, computer software, or combinations of both.
+To clearly illustrate this interchangeability of hardware and software, various illustrative components, blocks, modules, circuits, and steps have been described above generally 60 in terms of their functionality.
 Whether such functionality is implemented as hardware or software depends upon the particular application and design constraints imposed on the overall system.
-The described functionality can be implemented in varying ways for each particular application, but such implementation decisions should not be interpreted as causing a departure from the scope of the disclosure.
+The described functionality can be implemented in varying ways for each particular application, but 65 such implementation decisions should not be interpreted as causing a departure from the scope of the disclosure.